nirashuk/WeatherReport/README.md

 2. Polling can be acheived using Azure logic Apps on Azure.
 3. Restful service implemented is not hosted on Cloud or OnPrem.
 4. Restful Service is implemented using TDD approach.
+5. Application is implemented using .Net Core 2.1 in VS2017 Community Ide.